snoryder8019/sevn/README.md

 # sevn

-This is a validated registration form using node, express, and ejs
+This is a validated registration form using vanilla JS, node, express, and ejs.